DevExpress-Examples/XAF_Security_E4908/EFCore/WinForms/Readme.md

 ```

 ## Step 4: Implement the List Form
 - [EmployeeListForm](CS/EmployeeListForm.cs) contains a [DevExpress Grid View](https://docs.devexpress.com/WindowsForms/3464/Controls-and-Libraries/Data-Grid/Views/Grid-View) that displays a list of all Employees.
-Handle the [Form.Load](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.form.load) event and:
+Handle the [Form.Load](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.form.load) event and do the following:

-	- Create a `SecuredEFCoreObjectSpace` instance to access protected data and use its data manipulation APIs (for instance, *IObjectSpace.GetObjects*).
+   - Create a `SecuredEFCoreObjectSpace` instance to access protected data and use its [data manipulation APIs](https://docs.devexpress.com/eXpressAppFramework/113711/concepts/data-manipulation-and-business-logic/create-read-update-and-delete-data) (for instance, `IObjectSpace.GetObjects`).

-	- Set [BindingList<Employee>](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.changetracking.localview-1.tobindinglist?view=efcore-2.1) to the Grid View Data Source.
+   - Set the grid's `DataSource` property to [BindingList<Employee>](https://docs.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.changetracking.localview-1.tobindinglist?view=efcore-2.1).
 You can see the code of the `GetBindingList<TEntity>` method in the [CS](CS/Utils/ObjectSpaceHelper.cs) file.

    - Call the `CanCreate` method to check Create operation availability and thus determine whether the **New** button can be enabled.

 ``` csharp
 private void EmployeeListForm_Load(object sender, EventArgs e) {